 Table of Contents

-A LAN, or Local Area Network, is a network that connects devices within a limited area such as a home, office, school, or building.
+A LAN, or Local Area Network, is a network that connects devices within a limited area.
+This area could be a home, office, school, or building.

 - Devices in a LAN might include computers, printers, IP cameras, switches, and routers.